A Few Investment Lessons. Part III.

 - The investment represents the group that performs better than 75-80% of the other industries, sectors, and groups.

-- The market is in uptrend.
+- The market is in an uptrend.

-I don’t buy the stocks based on recommendations in articles.
+I don't buy the stocks based on recommendations in articles.
 One glance at Finviz.com is enough to determine poor fundamentals.
-There are thousands stocks and ETFs, so why to buy the losers because someone just recommended them?
+There are thousands of stocks and ETFs, so why buy the losers because someone just recommended them?

 Before explaining further, let me tell you first about what I have decided to do after, frankly, more losses than gains for the first 10-12 years of investing, and how my results have dramatically improved for the last few years.
 The hard landing of 2008 has changed my perspective.

 When you have no formal education and need to gather some knowledge, it is easy to miss important matters in any discipline.
 You usually jump from one piece of information to another while missing many topics in-between.
 It has happened to me with investing.
 Big mistake!
-Being an IT professional and mentor, I always taught my students about importance of building the IT knowledge-base without gaps when you may add anything on the top and benefit from it.
-The result is outperforming your peers – thanks to your previously gained knowledge.
+Being an IT professional and mentor, I always taught my students about the importance of building the IT knowledge-base without gaps when you may add anything on the top and benefit from it.
+The result is outperforming your peers - thanks to your previously gained knowledge.

 I have missed the dividends.

-With getting closer to the retirement age, I have shifted my view on dividends from something not worth of my attention to the second main reason to invest after the growth: income.
-Let’s face it: if you have chosen the right investment that generates sizable dividend it is not critical that the stock or ETF is not growing much because you are still making profits.
-You may use the dividends as income or re-invest (that helps growing your investment even better – thanks to the compounding interest).
+With getting closer to the retirement age, I have shifted my view on dividends from something not worth my attention to the second main reason to invest after the growth: income.
+Let's face it: if you have chosen the right investment that generates a sizable dividend it is not critical that the stock or ETF is not growing much because you are still making profits.
+You may use the dividends as income or re-invest (that helps grow your investment even better - thanks to the compounding interest).
 To me, it was like a revelation.

-Now, if I see in my Investment Tracking spreadsheet the field “Yield%” with 0%, it can be the only one thing: I trade this stock using the momentum strategy.
-Otherwise, it should have at least 3.5% dividend.
+Now, if I see in my Investment Tracking spreadsheet the field "Yield%" with 0%, it can be the only one thing: I trade this stock using the momentum strategy.
+Otherwise, it should have at least a 3.5% dividend.
 Period.

 Do you keep extra cash in the bank?
-You are losing money my friend!
+You are losing money, my friend!
 You better invest cash into that 3.5% dividend stock and, perhaps, cover the inflation gap.